nhost/nhost/README.md

   <img width="550" src="https://raw.githubusercontent.com/nhost/nhost/master/assets/follow-us-banner.png"/>
 </p>

-**Nhost is an backend for your web and mobile apps.** Nhost consists of open source software pre-configured to make it fast to get started and easy to scale.
+**Nhost is a serverless backend for web and mobile apps.** Nhost consists of open source software pre-configured to make it fast to get started and easy to scale.

 This is what you get with Nhost: